 Why Singapore Math?

-Academy Hill utilizes the Singapore Math® curriculum for grades K through 5.
+Academy Hill utilizes the Singapore Math® curriculum at the elementary school level (grades K-5).
 We have chosen the Singapore Math method because it is rooted in sound science and deep research regarding the way people, and particularly young children, learn mathematical concepts.
 The Singapore Math method uses a three-step learning process: concrete, pictorial and abstract.
 Instruction is paced to the needs of each individual student.

 Singapore Math® maintains an appropriate balance between drill and creative problem solving and moves students more quickly and rationally toward abstract concepts.
 Compared to more traditional materials that cover a larger number of topics rather superficially, Singapore Math® solidly builds the core math concepts that will best prepare students for the challenges of a more advanced math program.
 There is an emphasis on classwork and practice and an effective mix of word problems, drills and mental calculations.
 This approach stimulates clarity of thought, communication skill in the language of mathematics, and adaptability to problem solving.